bessfernandez/coherent/README.markdown

     distil

 Just like the gallery demo, this will generate the app and build it.
 If you open the `build` folder in your browser, you won't see anything terribly exciting.
 But now you're ready to go.

-## Installing Plug Ins

-So I borrowed the code from Ruby on Rails to handle plug ins.
-At the moment, there isn't much except some additional controls.
-But you can install those by typing the following in your project folder:

-    coherent plugin install controls

-This will build a folder named `controls` in the `vendor/plugins` folder.
-The controls plugin includes various extras including a view that wraps Google Maps, a date picker, and a fancy sliding track view.

-There will be more controls and more plugins in the future.